Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: THz-absorption induced attractive-repulsive polaron conversion

 The results of numerical calculation of the transition rate for different values of the electron Fermi energy with respect to the trion binding energy are shown in Fig.~\ref{fig1}(a).
-The dependence of $ W_{\rm dir}$ on the THz frequency shows a threshold where $\hbar\omega \approx -E_{FP}$ since for lower energies the transitions are forbidden by the conservation laws reaches a maximum and drops as $\hbar\omega$ increases.
+The dependence of $ W_{\rm dir}$ on the THz frequency shows a threshold where $\hbar\omega \approx -E_{FP}\approx E_T$ since for lower energies the transitions are forbidden by the conservation laws, reaches a maximum and drops as $\hbar\omega$ increases.

-To gain further insight we derive from Eq.~\eqref{W:TX} explicit analytical expressions for $W_{\rm dir}$ in the following two cases.
+To gain further insight and analyze the THz photon energy dependence of $W_{\rm dir}$ in more detail we derive from Eq.~\eqref{W:TX} explicit analytical expressions for $W_{\rm dir}$ in the following two cases.
 The first case corresponds to the onset of the THz absorption spectrum, i.e., the frequency range $0<\hbar\omega - |E_{FP}|\ll E_F$, where the Fermi-polaron effects are particularly important:

-Here $\alpha = 1/137$ is the fine structure constant, $I$ is the radiation intensity on the sample (for simplicity we disregard the dielectric contrast between the sample and surroundings) The main result of Eq.~\eqref{W:beg} is the is the small-frequency asymptotics $\propto(\hbar\omega - |E_{FP}|)^{3/2}$, see, in particular, the inset to Fig.~\ref{fig1}(a).
+Here $\alpha = 1/137$ is the fine structure constant, $I$ is the radiation intensity on the sample (for simplicity we disregard the dielectric contrast between the sample and surroundings) The main result of Eq.~\eqref{W:beg} is the small-frequency asymptotics $\propto(\hbar\omega - |E_{FP}|)^{3/2}$, see, in particular, the inset to Fig.~\ref{fig1}(a).
 Note that taking into account the terms which are small in the parameter $1/\ln(E_T/E_F)$, leads to a change in the prefactor in Eq.~\eqref{W:beg} but the power law remains the same.
+In the vicinity of the threshold, the increase in $W_{\rm dir}$ with increase in $\hbar\omega$ is related to the fact that for larger THz frequencies a larger range of available hole states in the Fermi sea.
+At $\hbar\omega-|E_{FP}| = 4(M_e/M_x)E_F$ all electrons from the Fermi sea are involved in the THz-induced transition and a kink in the curves occurs in Fig.~\ref{fig1}(a) since there are no more electrons to add.
+With further increase in $\hbar\omega$ where $\hbar\omega > -E_{FP} + 4(M_e/M_x)E_F$, we turn to the second case where analytical result is derived as